MicrosoftDocs/connected-spaces/articles/admin-create-new-tenant.md

 6. Under **Create your business identity**, enter a temporary domain name (for example, "Contoso"), and then select **Check availability**.

     > [!NOTE]
-    > Connected Store uses the Azure Active Directory tenant to manage permissions for Connected Store.
+    > Connected Store uses the Azure Active Directory tenant to manage permissions.
 The user accounts you’ll create later will be in the domain you create in this step.
 For example, if you choose “Contoso” as your domain, a user account for “someone” would be: someone@contoso.onmicrosoft.com.

     ![Domain name field](media/business-identity.PNG "Domain name field")